 What causes bloating?

-Common causes of bloating include menstruation, high sodium diets, carbonated drinks, fast eating, high fiber foods, and food intolerance.
+Common causes of bloated stomach include menstruation, high sodium diets, carbonated drinks, fast eating, high fiber foods, and food intolerance.

 There are simple solutions to bloating.
 Let's break down each common cause and what we can do to reduce bloating.